metadata toggle

 Special precautions for use in animals

-Given that sodium salicylate may inhibit clotting of blood, it is recommended that elective surgery should not be performed on animals within 7 days after the end of treatment.
+Given that sodium salicylate may inhibit clotting of the blood, it is recommended that elective surgery should not be performed on animals within 7 days after the end of treatment.

 Special precautions to be taken by the person administering the veterinary medicinal product to animals